 I live in Minnesota, and our governor shut down schools on March 16.
 He ordered a “Stay Home MN” order on March 28, in hopes of slowing the spread of the virus.
 Only time will tell if these measures work.
 Evidence from other areas is showing it does.

 I feel incredibly grateful for so many things through all of this.
 My husband is able to work from home.
-My daughter’s school has been set up for e-learning long before it became the norm, so switching over was an easy transition.
+My child’s school has been set up for e-learning long before it became the norm, so switching over was an easy transition.

 We are safe.
 Everything we need can be delivered or we can do curbside pick-up.
 I’m thankful to have a roof over my head, a large yard and pets to keep me entertained as well.